LizardMestre689/J25-Programming/arduino/notes/notes.md

 Compilers or uploader: Is syntax error, or the code doesn't work.
 The Arduino is not connected.

-Arduino haves 6 meanings: The fiscal one, the CPU of the Arduino, the soft wear, toolchain of the Arduino that will read and translate,
+Arduino haves 6 meanings: The fiscal one, the CPU of the Arduino, the soft wear, toolchain of the Arduino that will read and translate

 Compiling: They take the code and translate it to machine code to be able to read it.

 Constants is a specific think

-A variable can change
+A variable can change 🤨

 Interpreting: The code, it read line by line and resumed line by line